-A while back I decided to create a new mulled wine recipe.
-Something with lots of flavors combined together and an extra kick.
-Plus I had a mulling spice ball just waiting to be used.
+I created a new mulled wine recipe with lots of flavors and an extra kick.
+Plus I used a mulling spice ball for easy prep.

 This recipe gets rave reviews even from people who don’t like wine (what?).
 I mean red wine with liqueur, plus juices and spices….how could it go wrong?

 This spiced wine recipe turned out SO delicious!
-You’re going to want to make it for fall and holiday parties, into winter entertaining.
+You’re going to want to make it for fall or winter, and holiday gatherings.
 But how will you serve it at a party?

-Here are some stylish ways to serve this hot autumn cocktail.
+Here are some stylish ways to serve hot fall cocktails.

 - Use a grouping of tea kettles.